Aman-Yadav-1/cityscope-app/README.md

 ## Tech Stack

 ### Frontend
-- Next.js 14
+- Next.js 14 with App Router
 - TypeScript
-- Tailwind CSS
+- Tailwind CSS for styling
-- React Hooks
+- React Hooks and Context API for state management
 - Axios for API requests
+- Framer Motion for animations
+- Google Maps API for location-based features

 ### Backend
 - Node.js with Express